Fergus Henderson: Nose to Tail Books

 In 1999 Henderson published Nose to Tail Eating: A Kind of British Cooking in which he provides recipes incorporating trotters, tripe, kidneys, chitterlings and other animal parts.
 The book explains the philosophy behind his cooking explaining that "it seems common sense and even polite to the animal to use all of it.
 Rather than being testosterone-fuelled blood-lust, it actually seems to be a gentle approach to meat eating."
 In 2007, he published a sequel, Beyond Nose To Tail, and in 2012 The Complete Nose to Tail: A Kind of British Cooking.

 Hotel

 Henderson opened a hotel in spring 2011 that was described by his business partner Trevor Gulliver as being 'in the St John vernacular'.
 It was located in London's Chinatown district near Leicester Square 1 Leicester Street.
 However, the hotel went into administration in October 2012, and was sold and subsequently closed.

 Diagnosis with Parkinson's disease and recognition

 Henderson's stoic approach to Parkinson's disease, with which he was diagnosed in 1998, increased the regard in which he was held and he was appointed Member of the Order of the British Empire (MBE) in 2005.
-The same year he underwent innovative Deep Brain Stimulation which vastly improved his mobility.
+The same year he underwent innovative Deep Brain Stimulation which improved his mobility.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to the culinary arts.